poggiteam/FLI1_2021/README.md

     - 12 FAST files of paired-end reads sequenced from the HTO libraries
       - 4 FASTQ files for the 2021-42-set3 HTO library
       - 8 FASTQ files for the 2021-42-set5 HTO library
-  - Cellranger and CITE-seq-count outputs are available in GEO (GSE GSE273210):
+  - Cellranger and CITE-seq-count outputs are available in GEO (GSE273210):
     - Cellranger outputs:
       -  2021-42-set3 outputs are available under accession number GSM8424057
       -  2021-42-set5 outputs are available under accession number GSM8424058